423s22/G4/Documentation/User Docs.md

 ## Using the Application
 The app has three different tabs for use.
+### Dashboard
 Dashboard will open up a welcome screen detailing information about the app.
+### Products
 The Products tab displays a list of products that can each be edited via the user interface.

+Selecting a product from this list opens a new section for creating variation groups, variations, and blockers.
+Simply use each of the buttons and enter information into the text fields to modify names and prices.
+When your changes are done, hit the save button at the bottom of the page.

+### Help
 The Help tab displays information about how to use the app and other important functionality.

-## Future Functionality
-More functionality is planned to allow for creating fully custom variations for products loaded from Shopify's base list of products.

-Users will first create their product within Shopify's base system.
-Within our app it can then be selected to edit its variations.

 ### Variations and Variation Groups
 Variations are divided into groups for each product.
 A variation group describes the overall characteristic the variations target.